privacysandbox/privacy-sandbox-demos/services/home/docs/demos/multi-touch-conversion-attribution.md

 ### Prerequisites

-- Chrome > v129 (Open chrome://version to look up your current version)
+- Latest stable version of Chrome (Open `chrome://version` to check your current version)
-- Clear your browsing history before you run one of the demo scenario below (Open chrome://settings/clearBrowserData to delete your browsing history)
+- Clear your browsing history before you run one of the demo scenario below (Open `chrome://settings/clearBrowserData` to delete your browsing history)

-### User Journey #1
+### User Journey

-1. [Navigate to main news site](https://privacy-sandbox-demos-news.dev/mmt-multi-touch-attribution) (Publisher 1) and observe the ad served on the news site
+1. [Navigate to main news site](https://privacy-sandbox-demos-news.dev/mmt-multi-touch-attribution) (Publisher 1) and observe the ad served on the news site.

-2. [Navigate to the soccer news site](https://soccer.privacy-sandbox-demos-news.dev/mmt-multi-touch-attribution) (Publisher 2) and observe the ad served on the soccer site
+2. [Navigate to the soccer news site](https://soccer.privacy-sandbox-demos-news.dev/mmt-multi-touch-attribution) (Publisher 2) and observe the ad served on the soccer site.

-3. [Navigate to shop site](https://privacy-sandbox-demos-shop.dev/) (Advertiser), select a shoe, add to cart and click on the checkout button
+3. [Navigate to shop site](https://privacy-sandbox-demos-shop.dev/) (Advertiser), select a shoe, click "Add to cart" then on the `cart` page, click on the payment button.

 4. Navigate to [DSP service report visualization page](https://privacy-sandbox-demos-dsp.dev/reports)
    - On this page you can see the aggregatable report sent by the browser to the DSP.
 In a production environment, the aggregatable report is